ALPINE Stone Composite - the durability of stone but the softness of wood and perfect for all living areas!

 ALPINE planks are made up of five distinct layers, each working in partnership to create a floor that will stand up to the tough demands of life.
 These layers are bonded together in a one-step heat fusion process, not glued, so they won't de-laminate.

-Install ALPINE in: Kitchens, Living Areas, Entrances, Bedrooms and Hallways.
-The product can be installed in wet areas so long as the correct NZ Building Standard water-proofing methods are employed first.
+Install ALPINE in: Kitchens, Living Areas, Entrances, Bedrooms, and Hallways.
+The product can be installed in wet areas, other than bathrooms, so long as the correct NZ Building Standard water-proofing methods are employed first.

 Key Benefits of ALPINE: